-Action to Address

-The Council is currently developing transformation programme which include measures to deliver the efficiency gains necessary to operate within its underlying level of resources.
-This will include income generation and business redesign opportunities.
-The achievement of these efficiencies is monitored on a regular basis by Executive.
-While appropriate steps are being taken it needs to be recognised that the efficiency targets are challenging, in part are dependent upon partnership working and may require further reductions staffing levels and budaets. considering measures to maintain a robust financial position the Council needs to give careful consideration to the impact of such measures on services to local residents.
+Issue Identified Action to Address 1.
+Although the Council's budget The Council has developed a is balanced over the period of Transformation Programme which includes the Medium Term Financial measures to deliver the efficiency gains Plan that is on the basis of necessary to operate within its underlying securing significant efficiency level of resources.
+This includes income savings, amounting to £2.7m generation and business re-design over the period to March 2023. opportunities.
+The achievement of these efficiencies is monitored on a regular basis by Cabinet and the day to day work is undertaken by the Transformation Governance Group.
+While appropriate steps are being taken it needs to be recognised that the efficiency targets are challenging, in part are dependent upon partnership working and may require further reductions in staffing levels and budgets.
+In considering measures to maintain a robust financial position the Council needs to give careful consideration to the impact of such measures on services to local residents.